2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 • Sporting Goods: 1.6%

-The Profile: HubSpot has successfully moved upmarket while maintaining its growth-company DNA.
+The Profile: Based on our HubSpot market share analysis, HubSpot has successfully moved upmarket while maintaining its growth-company DNA.

-The Enterprise Signal: HubSpot has 3x the mid-market presence (51-200 employees) of any competitor.
+The Enterprise Signal: HubSpot has 3x the mid-market presence (51-200 employees: 13%) of any competitor.
 Its tiered pricing and CRM integration attract companies that have outgrown simple email tools but aren't ready for Salesforce complexity.

 City Profile: San Francisco (1.1%) and Boston (0.5%) rank unusually high—these are the B2B tech hubs where HubSpot's inbound methodology originated.

-The Profile: HighLevel has created something entirely new—a platform where agencies ARE the distribution channel.
+The Profile: Based on companies using HighLevel we analyzed, HighLevel has created something entirely new—a platform where agencies ARE the distribution channel.

-Key Insight: The 17% marketing agency concentration tells the whole story.
+Key Insight: The 19% combined agency + marketing services concentration tells the whole story.
 HighLevel isn't competing with MailChimp for end users—it's competing with white-label solutions for agencies.
 Those agencies then deploy it to thousands of local service businesses: dentists, roofers, gyms, real estate agents, chiropractors.

 The Sun Belt Pattern: HighLevel's top US cities read like a map of America's fastest-growing metros: